 Court of Protection

-- Advising beneficiaries and personal representatives in relation to the Code of Practice for LPA Attorneys when addressing inter vivos gifts and dispositions.
+- Advising beneficiaries and personal representatives in relation to the Code of Practice for LPA Attorneys concerning inter vivos gifts and dispositions.

 - MA, Downing College, University of Cambridge (2018)